 Additionally, the UNC Visitors' Center offers tours of the university campus to prospective graduate students.
 The walk from Van Hecke-Wettach Hall to the Visitor's Center is approximately 14 minutes.
 You may also enjoy the "Tour Carolina" mobile app which offers GPS-guided tours of the university campus highlighting places of significance.

 Scheduling a Visit

-Official tours and class observations are offered between September 14 and November 22.
-Tours start at 12:00 p.m. and class observations will begin at 10:55 a.m. or 1:00 p.m. depending on the day.
-This fall, Torts, Contracts, and Criminal Law classes are available for observation.
+Official tours and class observations are offered between January 17 and April 13.
+Tours start at 12:00 p.m. and class observations will begin at 10:25 a.m. or 1:00 p.m. depending on the day.
+This spring, Property, Constitutional Law, and Criminal Law classes are available for observation.
 To maintain the dynamics of a healthy learning environment, only prospective students will be permitted to observe a class.
 Guests, however, are invited to participate in the remainder of the visit.

 Unfortunately, there are days in which we are unable to accommodate visitors.
 Of course, you are welcome to visit anytime, and we encourage you to reach out to us if you have unanswered questions after your independent visit.
 We particularly enjoy connecting with prospective students and it is our privilege to provide you with the information you desire about UNC School of Law.

 Groups are invited to visit on the following afternoons (beginning at 12:00 p.m.): January 20, 27; February 3, 10, 17, 24; March 3, 10, 17, 24; April 14, 21, 28.
 Group visits include a Q&A session with an admissions representative and a tour of the building.
 If your group is interested in participating, call (919) 962-5109 or e-mail firstname.lastname@example.org.
 Please have a general idea of how many guests will be in your group.